-The success of the IAI depends to a great extent on the effectiveness of its decision-making process in recommending the best and most important work to be done, whether this is the field of scientific research or internal decisions about administrative structures or policies.
-If judgements and decisions cannot be made without Conflicts of Interest, then the IAI will not be regarded as producing reliable results, or supporting worthwhile research.
-The confidence of the scientific community, the Parties, donors, and the public in the integrity and effectiveness of the IAI will be severely compromised.
+The success of the IAI as an enterprise depends to a great extent on the effectiveness of its decision-making process in recommending the best and most important work to be done, whether this is the field of scientific research or internal decisions about administrative structures or policies.
+If judgements and decisions of this sort cannot be made without Conflicts of Interest, then the IAI will not be regarded as producing reliable results, or supporting worthwhile research.
+The confidence of the scientific community, the Parties Member State Governments, other donors, and the public in the integrity and effectiveness of the IAI will be severely compromised.
 Such confidence is extremely difficult to regain if lost.